Mental Health Diagnosis: How Exact Is An Online Eating Disorder Test?

 Anorexia may also come with a high risk of heart problems and heart failure.
 An individual's bones may become brittle, and they might develop osteoporosis or osteopenia.
 Moreover, they may experience fainting from low blood sugar or other complications.
 They might have muscle weakness or muscle loss, and their kidneys can fail because of dehydration.
 Those who have periods may experience loss of their menstrual cycle or abnormalities in their menstrual cycle.

-Eating disorder tests
+Eating disorder evaluation tests or online quiz

 If you search the internet, you may find tests that claim to be able to help you determine if you might have the symptoms of an eating disorder.
 When you take an eating disorder test, you may answer each question on a scale from "Not at All" to "All the Time."
 The queries may be things like, "Have you had the desire for a flat stomach?" and, "Have you felt fat?"
 At the end of the quiz, they'll generally give you their opinion on whether there's a possibility that you have an eating disorder.
 One of the most reputable online quizzes for eating disorders can be found on the National Eating Disorder Association website.

-How effective are online eating disorder tests?
+How effective are online eating disorder assessment tests?

 The effectiveness of online eating disorder quizzes can be hard to gauge.
 After all, no online test may be a valid substitute for seeing a licensed mental health professional.
 Some of the questions can be vague, and since no two people with an eating disorder may be alike, nor must you experience every symptom to receive an eating disorder diagnosis, an online test can't usually tell you with certainty if you have an eating disorder.
 If you believe you may have an eating disorder, please reach out for professional help and avoid self-diagnosis.